HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 If a link relation provides a name or a title, they are displayed in the links table.

 You can click on a link button to follow the link.
-If a link is templated, a modal dialog will pop up, where you can fill the template parameters, like
+If a link is templated, a modal dialog will appear where you can fill in the template parameters, like:

 3.3.
 Embedded Resources

-If the response contains embedded resources, you find them in the section "Embedded Resources".
-You can click on an embedded resource to expand it, like
+If the response contains embedded resources, you will find them in the "Embedded Resources" section.
+You can click on an embedded resource to expand it, like:

 3.4.
 Response Details

-On the right-hand side of the page you find details about the response:
+On the right-hand side of the page, you will find details about the response:

 -